West Virginia vs. Texas Tech NCAA Football Odds, Plays and Insights | October 2, 2021

-The West Virginia Mountaineers (2-2, 0-0 Big 12) and the 25th-ranked scoring defense will host the Texas Tech Red Raiders (3-1, 0-0 Big 12) and the 20th-ranked scoring offense on Saturday, October 2, 2021.
-The Red Raiders are 7-point underdogs.
-The contest has a point total of 56.
+The West Virginia Mountaineers (2-2, 0-0 Big 12) will put their 25th-ranked scoring defense to the test against the Texas Tech Red Raiders (3-1, 0-0 Big 12) and the No. 20 scoring offense in the nation, on Saturday, October 2, 2021.
+The Mountaineers are favored by 7 points in the game.
+The over/under is set at 56 points for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.